sangstar/sangstar.github.io/docs/_posts/2022-11-24-classifying-with-regression.markdown

 ## What is a regressor?
 What is a classifier?

 A regressor is a model that predicts a *quantity*, specifically some real number $$x \in \mathbf{R}$$.
 A classifier, on the other hand, outputs a *class*, essentially outputting a vector that is typically argmax'd.
-They are the two standard approaches to supervised learning, and are well-known to any ML enthusiast.
+They are the two standard approaches to supervised learning, and are well-known to anyone who does ML.